The basics 📝

 Where is Ponderosa?
 How do I get there?

-Ponderosa is spread out over a 3-hectare area (as part of the larger Genossenschaft community of Gut Stolzenhagen), in the village of Stolzenhagen, in rural eastern Germany.
+Ponderosa is an art-centered place, spread out over a 3-hectare area, in the village of Stolzenhagen, in rural eastern Germany.
 You might want to check our information about how to get here, or take a look at our contact page, or read more about us.